-- Most of the applications developed using PaaS services are web application or SaaS application. - These applications require better scalability on the extra load. - For handling extra load, the software vendors need to maintain an additional server. - It is very difficult for a new start-up company to provide servers based on the additional load. - But, Paas ryices are providing by idterior, scalability to the
+- Most of the applications developed using PaaS services are web application or SaaS application. - These applications require better scalability on the extra load. - For handling extra load, the software vendors need to maintain an additional server. - It is very difficult for a new start-up company to provide extra servers based on the additional load. - But, PaaS services are providing built-in scalability to the application that is developed using the PaaS platform.